Deflaktor/ServerSideModsCollection/ItemStringParser/README.md

 `resolvedItems (Dictionary<PickupIndex, int>)`: A dictionary to which parsed item entries and their amounts will be added or updated.

 `log (ManualLogSource)`: For logging in case the provided itemString contains syntax errors.

+`availableOnly (bool, optional)`: If true will prevent concrete item names from being resolved if they are disabled or not yet unlocked.

 `index (int, optional)`: Specifies if a certain entry of the top-level or-group shall be taken or if it should be picked at random. -1 is default and means random.